Here to Support You

 During the first term of attendance at WITC you will be assigned an academic advisor.
 Academic advisors help you with academic issues such as determining appropriate classes and sequencing of the courses and registration activities.
 The advisor will often be the person best qualified to assist a student in working out the specific procedures for their academic pursuits and frequently is best informed about local career opportunities in the student’s field.
 Academic advisors are available for questions or special help during office hours.

-The Three Areas of the Learning Commons
+The Four Areas of the Learning Commons

 Learning Resource Center